GrosSacASac/DOM99/readme.md

  * Instead compute the result in your loop first, then assign the final result to the DOM
  * Avoid read/write alternations with the DOM
  * Instead chain reads, then chain writes
- * Use callbacks for future events (example XMLHttpRequest), never block !
+ * Use callbacks or Promises or equivalent for future events (example XMLHttpRequest), never block !
  * If you have more performance issues, profile first to know what is the cause
  * If you need to do heavy computation, consider using Web Workers
  * [More tips](https://docs.webplatform.org/wiki/tutorials/speed_best_practices)
  * [Even more tips](http://www.html5rocks.com/en/features/performance)

-Server side rendering with DOM99 is under consideration.

 ###How is DOM99 fast ?